 You'll recognize Buxus sempervirens as the evergreen shrub often used for hedges and topiaries.
 It does well in full sun to partial shade.

 Dwarf fothergilla, Fothergilla gardenia, grows happily in full sun to full shade.
 It's known for its fluffy white flowers in spring and its fall leaf colors.Continue to 25 of 30 below.

 25 of 30

 You can attract hummingbirds with buckeye, Aesculus pavia, also known as the firecracker plant.
 It will grow in full sun or partial shade and can be maintained as a shrub or a tree.

 26 of 30

 Red Tip Photinia

-The red tip photinia Photinia x fraseri is an evergreen shrub that produces young red leaves while the older leaves are green.
-It also produces white flowers in spring.
-It can grow into a tall hedge in USDA Zones 7–9.
+The red tip photinia (Photinia x fraseri) is an evergreen shrub that produces young red leaves, while its older leaves are green.
+It also produces white flowers in spring and can grow into a tall hedge.

 27 of 30